Gun Arrests Made During Large Tuscola County Party - NewsBreak

 Ricky Potter, 39, was shot twice by a Michigan State Police trooper on Aug.
 4. Potter is still in the hospital, but he is alert and stable.

-Shopper attacks Oakland County cashier who told her she had too many items for self-checkout, cops say
+Woman allegedly assaulted cashier at Rochester Hills Meijer who told her she had too many items for self-checkout

-ROCHESTER HILLS, Mich. – A shopper attacked a cashier who told her she had too many items to use the self-scan checkout line at a Meijer in Oakland County, officials said.
-The incident happened before 6 p.m.
-Aug.
-1 at the Meijer on Market Place Circle in Rochester Hills, according to authorities.
+The search is on for a woman who police say assaulted a Meijer cashier in Rochester Hills last week.
+The Oakland County Sheriff’s Office says it all unfolded shortly before 6 p.m. on Aug.
+1 at the Meijer Store on Market Place Circle.

 Comments / 0